 Primo for Reference and Instruction Meeting

 The Primo for Reference and Instruction Meeting at Whitman College will take place on Monday, March 14, 2016 from 12:30 to 4:30 pm.
-(There is no fee for registration.)
-Please use the linked form to RSVP if you will attend.
-We would appreciate your response by February 12.
+We are delighted to welcome over 50 participants to Whitman!
+We have reached capacity for our space, and registration is now closed.

 Our agenda includes pre-planned presentations, as well as open discussions using an un-conference format and a panel discussion.
-We are not currently planning to record presentations or discussions, but we will share notes from all sessions and encourage presenters to share their materials.
+We will share notes from all sessions and encourage presenters to share their materials.
+We cannot record or stream the whole meeting, but we currently plan to record the individual presentations and share them through the Alliance.
+You can access the schedule and other documents here.

 - Elizabeth Brown, Central Washington University: “Primo for Faculty: Step 1 Highlight Features, Step 2 Illustrate Utility, Step 3 Profit”